- UK Forensics

 ICT students gain knowledge and skills needed to effectively apply, use and manage technology when solving problems specifically related to information and communication.
 Classes provide a human and organizational focus on technology–teaching students how to be effective users of technology.
 Students who major in ICT can expect to work in positions where they are the communication link between people, organizations and the technologies used to support those organizations’ information infrastructures.

-To receive up-to-date communications from us about program information, student opportunities, and more, please subscribe below.
+To receive up-to-date communications from us about program information, student opportunities, and more, check out our ICT Information mailing list.
+For ICT Student Affairs questions, please contact Harlie Collins at email@example.com.